 Experiencing the death of a loved one, whether sudden or expected, is extremely difficult.
 Knowing what to do after a loved on has died can be even more difficult - so we have made a helpful guide to assist you through this tough time

-If a coroner is required for a post mortem examination then this will have to be done before a medical certificate can be provided.
+If a coroner is required for a post mortem examination then this will have to be done before the death can be registered.
+If the investigation is likely to continue for some time, then the coroner may release the body and provide an interim death certificate so that the funeral can go ahead.

 what to do when a loved on dies